Eurofighter Typhoon: Avionics

-In 2017 a RAF Eurofighter Typhoon demonstrated interoperability with the F-35B using its Multifunction Advanced Data Link (MADL) in a two-week trial known as Babel Fish III, in the Mojave Desert.
-This was achieved by translating the MADL messages into Link 16 format, thus allowing an F-35 in stealth mode to communicate directly with the Typhoon.
+In 2017, an RAF Eurofighter Typhoon demonstrated interoperability with the F-35B using its Multifunction Advanced Data Link (MADL) in a two-week trial known as Babel Fish III in the Mojave Desert.
+This was achieved by translating the MADL messages into Link 16 format, allowing an F-35 in stealth mode to communicate directly with the Typhoon.

 Radar and sensors

 Captor radar

 The Euroradar Captor is a mechanical multi-mode pulse Doppler radar designed for the Eurofighter Typhoon.
-The Eurofighter operates automatic Emission Controls (EMCON) to reduce the electro-magnetic emissions of the current CAPTOR mechanically scanned radar.
+The Eurofighter operates automatic Emission Controls (EMCON) to reduce the electromagnetic emissions of the current CAPTOR mechanically scanned radar.
 The Captor-M has three working channels, one intended for classification of jammer and for jamming suppression.
 A succession of radar software upgrades have enhanced the air-to-air capability of the radar.
 These upgrades have included the R2P programme (initially UK only, and known as T2P when 'ported' to the Tranche 2 aircraft) which is being followed by R2Q/T2Q.
 R2P was applied to eight German Typhoons deployed on Red Flag Alaska in 2012.